Quality of your website made to measure? - Understand the Google Quality Rater Guidelines

 It's worth investing some time and even money to make sure your website meets the above criteria.

-That's because in 2019, a good 60 % of searches are conducted via mobile.
-What's more - even on desktop - 70 % of search results on the first page are basically mobile-friendly.
-To rank highly, you need to make sure that smartphone users can find the information on your website quickly.
+This is because in 2019, a good 60 % of searches will be conducted on cell phones.
+Even more - even on desktop - 70 % of the Search results on the first page are always mobile-friendly.
+To rank high, you need to make sure that smartphone users can find the information on your website quickly.

 For the same reason, the transition to the Mobile-first indexing means that websites that are not optimized for these devices will lose out.
 How so?
 Basically, any content that isn't available on the mobile version won't get a Traffic bring